afternoon-toast/pokemonpokedex/README.md

 # pok-monPok-dex

-is project focuses on scraping data related to Pokémons from a complete Pokédex; performing necessary transformations on the scraped data and then analyzing &amp; visualizing it using Python and Power BI.
+Project focuses on scraping data related to Pokémons from a complete Pokédex; performing necessary transformations on the scraped data and then analyzing &amp; visualizing it using Python and Power BI.